gubaojian/wson/README.md

 # tson
-tiny binary json libaray inspired by bson and message pack，less than 500 line code you can embed in your application, just copy to your application.
+tiny binary json libaray inspired by bson and message pack，less than 500 line code you can embed in your application.

 ### tson data type